Current Fellows: Beatrice Caballero and Howard Sanders

 Dr. Siebert is the Program Director of the University of Washington (UW) Sports Medicine fellowship.
 He was born and raised near Chicago, and he completed his undergraduate training at the University of Illinois at Urbana-Champaign.
 He received his medical degree from the University of Chicago Pritzker School of Medicine, later moving to Seattle to complete his Family Medicine residency and Sports Medicine fellowship training at UW.
 He is a member of the American Medical Society for Sports Medicine (AMSSM), the American College of Sports Medicine (ACSM), the American Academy of Family Physicians (AAFP), and Alpha Omega Alpha (AOA) Honor Medical Society.

-Dr. Siebert is an Assistant Professor in the Department of Family Medicine, practicing and teaching Sports Medicine and outpatient Family Medicine.
+Dr. Siebert is an Associate Professor in the Department of Family Medicine, practicing and teaching Sports Medicine and outpatient Family Medicine.
 He sees patients at the Sports Medicine Center at Husky Stadium and the Northgate branch of UW Neighborhood Clinics, and he is a team physician for the University of Washington Huskies and Seattle Seahawks.
-Outside of his clinical roles, he is involved in resident and fellow education as well as research and curricular development, and he leads the UW Family Medicine Residency point-of-care ultrasound (POCUS) curriculum.
+Outside of his clinical roles, he is involved in resident and fellow education as well as research and curricular development.

 Away from work, Dr. Siebert enjoys hiking, backpacking, distance running, traveling, and spending time with friends, family, and his wife and daughter.